monome/docs/serialosc/linux.md

 - [compiling from source](/docs/serialosc/source)

-## Running at Boot
+### Running at Boot

-Add the following systemd unit to `.config/systemd/user/serialoscd.service`
+If you are compiling from source and would like the service to start automatically, add the following systemd unit to `.config/systemd/user/serialoscd.service`

 ```
 [Unit]